back to overview

 - trait correlation (are some traits carrying the same information?)

-- ecological significance (is the trait varying against environment? biotic variable? physiological process?)
+- ecological significance (is the trait varying against environment?
+A biotic variable?
+A physiological process?)

 Let’s go through these points.